First-year students will need to take a mathematics placement assessment—either the ALEKS exam or a departmental calculus exam.

 You must wait 48 hours between Placement Assessments, and you must spend some time in the Prep and Learning review modules as discussed above.
 There is generally no benefit to re-taking the Placement Assessment immediately after completing a prior attempt.
 You cannot improve your results by simply re-taking the Placement Assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.

 If you took a calculus course in High school then you should take the departmental, calculus-based exam.
 We will consider your score along with your high school transcript and make a recommendation for an appropriate mathematics course.
 This recommendation will be available to you when you come to campus to register for classes.
-You can access the exam through the Summer FAIR page on AMOS.
+You can access the exam on AMOS.